About

 This was a capstone project for the

 Deep Learning Certificate at the University of Utah.
-In this project, a team of three graduate students partnered with Blyncsy Inc. to solve a relevant problem.
+In this project, a team of three graduate students partnered with Blyncsy Inc. to solve a problem relevant to the company.

 Our team developed an approach to detect and classify roadway signs in dashcam images.
 Our solution consisted of two stages, detection using Faster R-CNN and